Hire Space

 Are there any useful resources you can recommend to planners?

-I’d suggest reading the IBTM World Trends Report, and I’d also look at the session I did with Chorus and Snapchat on Centennial mindsets, which we presented at Cvent Connect in London last year.
+I’d suggest reading the IBTM World Trends Report, and I’d also look at the session I did with Chorus and Snapchat on Centennial mindsets, which we presented at Cvent Connect in London in 2022.
 There is loads of really good stuff on top of those resources, but this is a shameless plug for my own humble inputs into the discussion!

 We hope these insights are useful for you when thinking about how events can fit into your own marketing strategies.
 For more guidance around creating fantastic experiences that deliver on objectives, check out our guide to experiential events, or get in touch with our event experts below.